REAL PROPERTY INVOLUNTARY LOSS OF REAL PROPERTY I. AUTHORITY OF THE STATE.

 In case a good constructive possession is made out, it should be observed: (1) that of two conflicting adverse possessions the prior prevails, and, (2) that while there is a difference of judicial opinion as to whether the terms of successive adverse holders can be tacked together to make up the required period of adverse possession; yet, in the case of constructive adverse possession, it is invariably the rule that to tack successive constructive adverse possessions by different holders in order to make the statutory period there must be a chain of title valid in form between the successive constructive adverse holders.

 The usual twenty year statute of limitations provides for the disabilities on the part of the true owner of minority, marriage, insanity, and absence from the country.
 Where the true owner suffers from any one or more of these disabilities the time within which the true owner may sue for possession is ordinarily extended to ten years after the removal of the disability.
 Observe, however, that the regular period of limitation let us say twenty years-does not cease to run in the case of the existence of disabilities.
 The statute merely operates to extend the time within which the true owner may bring the action.
 It should be observed also that the only disabilities which can be counted are those which exist at the time when the adverse possession begins (14).
 The true owner is not allowed to tack disabilities accruing later: that is to say, if, at the time the adverse possession begins, the true owner is an infant, and afterwards before coming of age marries, the disability arising from the marriage cannot be added to the disability of infancy, and the action brought for the recovery of possession ten years after the disability of marriage is terminated.
 The infant will be allowed ten years only from the time of the termination of the disability of infancy.
+The one under a disability is always entitled to at least twenty years from the time the adverse possession begins in which to bring an action for possession.
+The allowance of ten years from the time the disability ceases will, therefore, only be taken advantage of when it results in requiring a period of adverse possession longer than twenty years.
+Thus, if at the time the adverse possession begins the true owner is an infant of the age of thirteen years, ten years from the time the infant came of age would only result in eighteen years of adverse possession.
+In such a case, therefore, the true owner can claim the full twenty years from the time adverse possession begins.
+If at the time the adverse possession begins the true owner is an infant under the age of eleven years, he will naturally claim the full period of ten years from the time the disability of infancy is removed.

 It frequently happens that one adverse holder does not have possession for the full period required by the statute, but that the adverse possession of two or three together is necessary to make up the statutory period.
 The questions then arise: (11) When may such adverse possessions be tacked together to bar the true owner? and, (2) what is the effect of the successive adverse holdings upon the title as between the successive adverse holders?